The different types of fire door

 Choosing the right fire door for your business

-Fire doors are a lifesaver, so you’ll need to ensure that your business is sufficiently equipped to keep everyone on the premises safe in the event of a fire – alongside preventing structural damage.
-These doors are designed to delay the spread of fire and dangerous fumes produced as a result, acting as a barrier and providing a means of escape for those inside the building.
+Fire doors are a lifesaver, so you must ensure your business is sufficiently equipped.
+This keeps everyone in the premises safe in the event of a fire and prevents structural damage.
+These doors are designed to delay the spread of fire and dangerous fumes produced, acting as a barrier and providing a means of escape for those inside the building.

 What are the different types of fire door?

-There are various different types of fire doors, and regardless of the size and layout of your premises, there’s a design out there to suit any building.
-Each will carry its own specific level of protection, with FD30 fire doors being built to withstand fire for 30 minutes, whereas FD60 fire doors stop the spread of fire for 60 minutes.
+There are various types of fire doors.
+Regardless of the size and layout of your premises, there’s a design to suit any building.
+Each will carry its specific level of protection, with FD30 fire doors being built to withstand fire for 30 minutes, whereas FD60 fire doors stop the spread of fire for 60 minutes.

 Steel fire door

 Alongside providing your building with incomparable levels of security, industrial doors, such as steel hinged doors, can offer up to four hours of fire protection.
-Being the ideal protective solution for larger buildings with a higher footfall, these work by containing fire and thick smoke, ensuring that everyone inside can exit safely.
+These are the ideal protective solutions for larger buildings with a higher footfall.
+They work by containing fire and thick smoke, ensuring that everyone inside can exit safely.

 Single internal wooden fire door

-Being most suitable for smaller environments – taking retail or office settings as ideal examples – single internal wooden fire doors usually have a fire resistance rating of 30 minutes.
+Single internal wooden fire doors are most suitable for smaller environments, such as retail or office settings.
+They usually have a fire resistance rating of 30 minutes.
 Most doors are constructed with a solid core, which can be customised with paints or stains to suit your business’s desired aesthetic when not in use.
 So, as long as your building has a smaller footfall, this is a suitable option.

 Glass fire doors